frontiersi/Cliniface/bugs.md

+- Help links to calliper measurement not going to that section in metrics.html.

 - When detecting face and landmarks but when no landmarks selected to move, display a different msg at the end.

 - Landmark labels still not disappearing sometimes (e.g. stomion inferius and superius)